 But you would be wrong.

-Founding of Quito
+The Founding of Quito

-The Colta capital survived for less than 4 months.
-Rumor has it that the climate near Colta was too cold and a more temperate location was needed.
-But construction of the first Catholic church in Ecuador, La Iglesia de la Virgen María Natividad de La Balbanera, began on August 15, 1534.
+Construction of the first Catholic church in Ecuador, La Iglesia de la Virgen María Natividad de La Balbanera, began on August 15, 1534.

 The Oldest Church in Ecuador